 Do you edit my article?

-Our editorial team will evaluate all contributed submission for compliance with guidelines and publishing policies and then edited to fit Inman style, which often aligns with Associated Press Style.
+Our editorial team will evaluate all contributed submissions for compliance with guidelines and publishing policies and then edit to fit Inman style, which often aligns with Associated Press Style.

 Do you publish content that’s been published elsewhere?